Rehab Centers That Accept COBRA Insurance

 Using COBRA insurance coverage to pay for rehab can help alleviate many of the stressors associated with treatment costs.

 This is especially true if you have lost a job and are dealing with the stress of that as well.
-In many cases, COBRA will completely cover the cost of addiction treatment.
+In many cases, COBRA insurance will completely cover the cost of addiction treatment.

-Before heading to treatment, it’s important to get a full clinical assessment to determine treatment need.
+Before heading to treatment, it’s important to get a full clinical assessment to determine treatment needs.
 This will help treatment specialists work with you to design a rehab program that meets your individual needs.